 In addition, Mr. Berman has had an extensive career in the insurance brokerage business.
 He was Senior Advisor to AON; Vice Chairman of Jardine Lloyd Thompson, and Co-Founder of Lane McVicker, a U.S.-based personal property broker.

 Berman is currently a member of the Ed Broking Board of Directors, a London-based wholesale insurance broker; he is on the board of directors of several Blackstone portfolio companies.
-He is also a member of the board of directors of Ports America, the largest operator of port facilities in North America.

 Mr. Berman received a BA from the University of Buffalo.